 Budget Tips for Buying Your Gown

-Online, boutiques, department stores and salon – there is now a multitude of options for buying your gown and it may make the process even more confusing.
-Many designer gowns will start in the vicinity of about USD$2000; if this is not in your budget, you will have to spend more time searching but the reward will still be possible!
+Online, boutiques, department stores and bridal salons – there are so many options for buying your gown that it may make the process even more confusing!
+Many designer gowns will start in the vicinity of about USD$2000+ .

 Here are some tips for finding the right dress if you’re on a budget:

-Start early – Ideally, you would want to cater for 12 months for your dress search; since even eight to six months may not only narrow down your choices but cause you to spend more with rush fees, customs charges or unnecessary alterations.
+Start early – Ideally, you would want to cater for 10 – 12 months for your dress search; since even eight to six months may not only narrow down your choices but cause you to spend more with rush fees, customs charges or unnecessary alterations.

 Sample sizes – Sample dresses are those that are made solely for brides to try on in salons.
 Samples are also worn by models on photo shoots for the salon or the designer.
 Most salons will keep the sample sizes until the designers discontinue the style or until the design stops selling.
 This is when they will have a “sample sale,” and also when you can find a bargain!
 Most sample sizes come in size 4, 6 and 8 but this varies according to the designer.
 Should you manage to get a sample size that is one size up from your gown size, this can be well worth it, since one size larger will be easier to adjust to your body than a size smaller.